g-pacheco/MyWebpage/content/CV.md

 {{< rawhtml >}}
 <blockquote>
 Initially trained in <i>Biology</i> in the Brazilian Northeast, I have worked on several projects in the vein of animal evolutionary genomics investigating a diverse range of taxa <b>—</b> from tiny Collembolans to culturally evolving killer whales, which has given me a vast experience in the molecular lab and a fair understanding of the rationale behind bioinformatic analyses.
-During my scientific career, I have developed a profound interest in the genomic and epigenomic architecture of cognitive traits.
-Ultimately, I have a sound interest in the molecular mechanisms implicated in the emergence and maintenance of traits of medical relevance.
+During my scientific career, I have developed a profound interest in the genomic architecture controling the emergence and maintenance of cognitive traits, specially those implicated in spatial memory.
 </blockquote>
 {{< /rawhtml >}}
 ***